sustrik/uxy/README.md

-# UXY adds structure to the standard UNIX tools
+# UXY: Adding structure to the UNIX tools

 Treating everything as a string is the way through which the great power and verstatility of UNIX tools is achieved.
 However, sometimes the constant